-- 1. The contest is open to membership holders and open to all ages. - 2.
-The contest is divided into three groups: Junior 12 & under; Intermediate 13 to 18 years; Adult over 18. - 3.
-Entry must be displayed on a poster board 56 x 71 cm (22" x 28") and should include 6 to 10 pho-tographs and comments - 4.
-Photographs must depict one or several years of the Springfield Fair. - 5.
-To be considered in the contest, all submissions must be original, unpublished photographs taken by an exhibitor in the Rural Municipality of Springfield. - All entry forms must be in the hands of the Fair Exhibit Secretary by midnight Tuesday, July 14, 2020.
+- 1. The contest is open to membership holders and open to all ages. - The contest is divided into three groups: Junior 12 & under; Intermediate 13 to 18 years; Adult over 18. - 3.
+Entry must be displayed on a poster board 56 x 71 cm (22" x 28") and should include 6 to 10 photographs and comments - 4.
+Photographs must depict one or several activities or pastimes during the timespan listed above. - 5.
+To be considered in the contest, all submissions must be original, unpublished photographs taken by the exhibitor. - 6.
+All entry forms must be in the hands of the Fair Exhibit Secretary by midnight Monday July 11, 2022.
 NO new entry forms will be accepted on Friday morning.
-Entry forms are at the back of this book or you may enter online at www.springfieldagsociety.com - Exhibits may be dropped off at the Springfield Curling Club in Dugald between 6 pm and 9 pm on Thursday July 16, 2020 and 8 am and 10:00 am on Friday July 17, 2020.
+Entry forms are at the back of this book or you may enter online at www.springfieldagsociety.com - 7.
+Exhibits may be dropped off at the Springfield Curling Club in Dugald between 6 pm and 9 pm on Thursday July 14, 2022 and 8 am and 10:00 am on Friday July 15, 2022.
 No exhibits will be accepted by mail. - 8.
-Photos will be judged by a panel based on quality, creativity, originality and how well they represent the subject matter
+Photos will be judged on July 15th by a panel based on quality, creativity, originality and how well they represent the subject matter